-Causes of Headaches in College Students
+Causes of Headache Disorders in College Students

-Nearly all headaches experienced by college students are tension-type headaches.
+Many college students will experience a tension-type headache during their time on campus.
 A tension-type headache causes non-throbbing, frequently bilateral pain.
 The underlying cause of a tension-type headache is likely due to chemical and neuronal imbalances in the brain and may be related to muscle tightening in the back of the neck and/or scalp.
-It is no surprise that tension-type headaches present themselves so frequently in the college population.
+It is no surprise that tension-type headache occurs so frequently in the college population.
 Students spend much of their time in straining positions, whether it be sitting in uncomfortable lecture hall seats or hunching over tables trying to catch up on reading assignments.

 - Studying for long periods of time can cause eyestrain.
 Take frequent breaks to give your eyes a rest!

 - Invest in an ergonomic chair.
 Uncomfortable seating can cause neck and back pain that may lead to tension-type headaches.

 - When it comes to alcohol, always drink in moderation, and with plenty of water in between drinks, to avoid hangover headaches in the morning.
 If hangovers do occur, treat with hydration and foods high in fructose (tomato juice, honey).

 - If you are trying to stay awake to study, drink coffee only in moderation.
 Caffeine withdrawal can be a common trigger for avid coffee drinkers.

 - Though college students don’t always operate on a regular schedule, try not to vary your meal and sleep schedules too much.
 Irregular sleep cycles and missing or delaying meals can both trigger migraine attacks.